Set up custom SMTP sending

 To set up custom SMTP in Tallyfy:

-- SMTP Port field: Enter the appropriate port number
+Enter the appropriate port number into the SMTP Port field.

-- From Email field: Specify the sender email address
+Specify the sender email address in the From Email field.

-- From Name field: Set the display name for outgoing emails
+Set the display name for outgoing emails in the From Name field.

 Before implementing custom SMTP in Tallyfy, verify your settings using these external testing tools: